boatinalamp/terminal/content/post/Homework Archive/index.md

 ## Library:
 ### Reading log
-banished from his home and ends up on an island with his daughter Miranda.
+Banished from his home, Prospero ends up on an island with his daughter Miranda.
 Using his magic powers, Prospero creates a powerful storm that brings his enemies to the island.
-There are also spirits and monsters on the island, which add to the magical atmosphere.
+The island is inhabited by spirits and monsters, adding to its magical atmosphere.

 Miranda falls in love with a prince named Ferdinand, and their love blossoms quickly.
 Throughout the play, Prospero learns the importance of forgiveness and ultimately forgives his brother, reclaiming what is rightfully his.
 In the end, he gives up his magic powers, emphasizing the theme of personal growth and transformation.

 ### Review
 <img src=4-star.png width="15%" height="5%"> <br>